 Mathew has also appeared in the Court of Appeal in R v Lambert & Walding EWCA Crim 421, 2 Cr App R (S) 90 and R v Sivaraman EWCA Crim 1736, 1 Cr App R (S) 80, on the principles to be applied to the calculation of an offender’s “benefit” under the Proceeds of Crime Act 2002, and in RCPO v Deprince EWCA Civ 512, an innocent wife’s claim to a beneficial interest in the marital home which was subject to confiscation which also raised issues under the Human Rights Act.

-Mathew’s civil practice, which covers both commercial and employment law, enables him to bring expertise from these other areas of practice into the sphere of asset forfeiture work.
+Mathew’s civil practice enables him to bring expertise from other fields, including employment and contract law, into the sphere of asset forfeiture work.
 In addition, costs-only work is a significant element of Mathew’s general practice which he is keen to develop in the asset forfeiture context.
 He is particularly interested in the jurisprudence on the definition of “benefit” under the confiscation legislation following the House of Lords’ decision in the trio of cases led by R v May, and has lectured on this topic.

 Mathew is a member of the Proceeds of Crime Lawyers Association (POCLA).
 He was appointed to the Attorney-General's A Panel of Junior Counsel to the Crown in civil matters in September 2016.
 He is a contributor to Millington and Sutherland Williams on the Proceeds of Crime (Fourth Edition, 2013 and Fifth Edition, 2018) (Oxford University Press).

 Add this expertise to your shortlist